 Excel is mostly two-dimensional, and it limits your ability to incorporate multiple variables at the same time.
 Merely using an X-Y model is no longer considered adequate at financial data analysis, budget preparation, or even risk analysis.

-3. Excel makes collaboration more challenging.
+3. Excel limitations make collaboration more challenging.

 Older versions of Excel only allow for one user to work on a spreadsheet at a time.
 The user would have to finish their portion of the work, email the spreadsheet to another person, and wait for them to make appropriate changes.
 This method of collaboration is slow, inefficient, and unproductive.